prograhammer/vue-library-template/README.md

 #### Don't Forget to Put your Docs Site Online

 The */dist/docs* folder contains your docs site.
-Don't forget to copy these files to your server or github pages where you can demo your library and show documentation for other's to see.
+Don't forget to copy these files to your server or GitHub Pages where you can demo your library and show documentation for other's to see.
+For Github pages, go to your repo > Settings > GitHub Pages > Source > master branch (note: You should already have setup your own GitHub Pages github.io repo).
+This will look for `index.html` in your repo's root folder and configure it automatically so that `my-username.github.io/my-project/` will load your repo's docs site.

 #### You Can Work on Your Library at the Same Time You Work on Your Project